CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 ### Snapshots
 <!-- vale off -->
 To create a snapshot:
 - Set how often to write to a snapshot file.
 The default value is 1 second.
-This setting is not provided for the packet and buffer statistics histogram.
+This setting is not provided for the packet and buffer histogram.
 - Provide the snapshot file name and location.
 The default location and file name is `/var/run/cumulus/histogram_stats`.
 - Configure the number of snapshots to create before Cumulus Linux overwrites the first snapshot file.
 For example, if you set the snapshot file count to 30, the first snapshot file is `histogram_stats_0` and the 30th snapshot is `histogram_stats_30`.
 After the 30th snapshot, Cumulus Linux overwrites the original snapshot file (`histogram_stats_0`) and the sequence restarts.
 The default value is 64.
 <!-- vale on -->